quinox/nginx-tail/README.md

 It should do "the right" thing without configuration.
 A user should have a good time using this tool without having to dig into the command line options.
-This often means the tool will toggle options on/off by itself based on the circumstances, with the option to force a state through command line flags.
+This often means the tool automatically toggles behavior on/off by itself based on the circumstances, with the option to force a state through command line flags.

 Threadless async: the workload is perfect for async and we don't need the overhead of threads.
 Blocking IO will be done in separate threads until we can master io_uring.

+Performant: it should be reasonably fast.
+It will be used during debugging sessions and we don't want to add fuel to a potential fire.

 Minimal set of dependencies.
 If we can easily build something ourselves we should.
 This is educational and reduces supply chain risks.
 The software only